 - Let your kayak air dry completely after washing it.

-Remember to wash your kayak with soapy water in designated areas to avoid contaminating the natural bodies of water.
+Remember to wash your kayak with soapy in designated cleaning areas to avoid contaminating the natural bodies of water with soap or boat wash.

 Inspect Your Kayak